benfb/byticus/readme.md

 # Byticus

-A simple unfinished text-based adventure game written in Ruby several years ago with help from @h3h.
+A simple unfinished text-based adventure game written in Ruby several years ago with a little help from @h3h.
 It's obviously no longer in development, but feel free to laugh at it, use it as an example, or contribute.

 ## Installation

     $ gem install byticus

-## Usage

-TODO: Write usage instructions here

 ## Contributing